 The monument wood planted to commemorate the 7th Marquis of Queensberry has been restored, as well as, the repair of the monument itself, which had been destroyed by falling trees.

-Kinmount is a large house that needs constant maintenance since it is now 200 years old.
-We are in this for the long run and really enjoy restoring it to its former glory and hope to share it with lots of people for weddings and events or as a relaxing place to come for a few days holiday in South West Scotland.
+Kinmount is a large house that needs constant maintenance since it is now over 200 years old.
+We are in this for the long run and really enjoy restoring it to its former glory and hope to share it with many people for weddings and events or as a relaxing place to come for a few days holiday in South West Scotland.